Adriankhl/relativitization/doc/resource.md

 # Fuel
 * Fuel is used for all types of production, and it is distinct from other resources

+# Entertainment
+* Is not produced by factory

-# Primary resource
+# Primary resource produced by factory
 * Plant
 * Animal
 * Metal
 * Plastic

-# Secondary, and its dependency on primary resource
+# Secondary resource produced by factory, and its dependency on primary resource
 * Food: animal, plant
 * Cloth: animal, plastic
 * Research equipment: animal, metal